 [Carlo Dinelli, ‘Commercial Art in Italy’, in Graphis issue n° 33, 1950]

-In this context, the Palma d’Oro was introduced in 1950 and awarded by a jury consisting mainly of representatives from the advertising profession.
-In its early years, the prize always went to companies such as Olivetti, Barilla, and Pirelli, thanks to their graphic designers’ inventive solutions and refined taste.
+Against this backdrop, the Palma d’Oro was established in 1950 and awarded by a jury mainly composed of representatives from the advertising profession.
+In its initial years, the prize consistently honoured companies like Olivetti, Barilla, and Pirelli, recognizing their graphic designers’ innovative solutions and refined aesthetic sensibilities.

-The 1955 edition of the prize did not take place, because of the profound disagreement which emerged within the professional advertising community about the excessive importance given to “graphic forms and artistic values”, considered independent from “advertising commercial goals” and with psychology, tastes, class provenience, cultural and social backgrounds of the target audiences.
+The 1955 edition of the prize was skipped due to a profound disagreement within the professional advertising community.
+The dispute revolved around the perceived overemphasis on “graphic forms and artistic values”, considered detached from “advertising commercial goals” and lacking consideration for the psychology, tastes, class, cultural backgrounds, and social context of the target audiences.

-As a result of these polemics, in 1956 the rules of the prize were changed, thus giving more emphasis to the campaigns’ “effectiveness in terms of sales and notoriety obtained by the product or service advertised”.
+In response to the controversies, the rules of the Palma d’Oro were revised in 1956, shifting the focus to the campaigns’ “effectiveness in terms of sales and notoriety obtained by the product or service advertised”.

-In 1959 – within the second National Advertising Week – the jury of the 9th National Advertising Award (‘9° Premio Nazionale della Pubblicità‘) unanimously awarded the Palma d’Oro to Necchi, a factory from Pavia at the forefront of ‘good design’ for their sewing machines (the Mirella model was so inspiring that it became one of the only sewing machines ever to be on permanent display at the MoMA in New York).
-Necchi, originally one of the most important foundries in Europe, had started the production of sewing machines in 1919.
-Twice winner of the Compasso d’Oro (the oldest and most authoritative world award for industrial design), in 1954 and in 1957, in 1960 it was able to produce a sewing machine every 24 seconds, counting on a network of 10,000 Necchi stores around the world.
+In 1959, during the second National Advertising Week, the jury of the 9th National Advertising Award (‘9° Premio Nazionale della Pubblicità‘) unanimously bestowed the Palma d’Oro upon Necchi, a pioneering factory in Pavia renowned for ‘good design’ in sewing machines (the Mirella model, particularly inspiring, earned the distinction of being one of the few sewing machines permanently displayed at the MoMA in New York).
+Originally a significant foundry in Europe, Necchi ventured into sewing machine production in 1919.
+Having secured the Compasso d’Oro twice (the oldest and most prestigious global award for industrial design) in 1954 and 1957, Necchi achieved a remarkable feat in 1960, producing a sewing machine every 24 seconds, supported by a network of 10,000 Necchi stores worldwide.

 In an interview with Rai (Italian radio and television), Vittorio Necchi declared: